MicrosoftDocs/architecture-center/docs/example-scenario/apps/capture-the-flag-platform-on-azure-paas-content.md

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 - The CTFd environment is ephemeral.
 You can easily deploy the environment with the required resources for the event, then tear it down as easily.